Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: The one-level density: fields with large subfields

 To simplify the notation, we write $c_0 := 2\deg(fg)-\deg(\mathrm{sqf}(\mathcal{C}))\geq 0$.
 Next, we note that if one removes the condition $a > \delta r$, then the three innermost sums become

-We now simply note that if $2a > 2r-v-c_0$, then the innermost sum above is empty, whence the two innermost sums above equal the $r-(v+c_0)/2$th coefficient of the constant polynomial $1$, i.e. $0$, unless $v$ is large, but this case contributes only a negligible error.
+We now simply note that if $2a > 2r-v-c_0$, then the innermost sum above is empty.
+Assuming that this is not the case, the two innermost sums above equal the $r-(v+c_0)/2$th coefficient of the constant polynomial $1$, i.e. $0$, unless $v$ is large, but the case when $v$ is large contributes only a negligible error.
 We then see that up to a small error $T'$ equals

 If we apply \eqref{exactdivct}, we find that

 As $\sigma < 2-3(1-\alpha)$, the contribution of the second term above to \eqref{lastonelevtot} is power-saving.
 The remaining contribution of $T''$ to \eqref{lastonelevtot} is